GaryTangYC/Ryde-Interview/README.md

 ## 1. Tech Stack

-This project was developed with Node, with an Express framework and is connected to a MongoDB which served as a database (DB).
+This project was developed with NodeJS, with an Express framework and is connected to a MongoDB which served as a database (DB).

 ---